SEIR-7-06/installfest/unit2-installations.md

 > Your console should display a progress bar during installation.
 Wait for this to complete before continuing.

+5. Use the lts version of node.

 ```bash
 nvm use --lts
 ```

-> Set the default Node version
+6. Set the default Node version.
 ```bash
 nvm alias default node
 ```